SrinivasPT/react-edge/README.md

 ### **Redux RTKQ**

--   We use Redux RTKQ to manage the app's data and connect to the backend.
+-   This library uses Redux RTKQ to manage the app's data and connect to the backend.

 ### **Other Details**

--   We use hooks to let you change the library how you want.
+-   Provides hooks to let you change the library how you want.
 -   Typescript is used to check the code.
 -   Tailwind CSS lets you design the look of the app.
 -   NextJS Dynamic Routing handles moving between pages.
+-   Code values are centralized and dropdowns reads from the central values based on configuration.

 ## 📚 **Tech Stack**